alxdavids/draft-privacy-pass/draft-privacy-pass.md

 policing the key schedule that a server uses.
 Each key must have a corresponding commitment in this registry so that clients can verify issuance responses from servers.
-Clients may choose to inspect the history of the registry before first accepting Trust Tokens from the server.
+Clients may choose to inspect the history of the registry before first accepting redemption tokens from the server.
 If a server has updated the registry with many unexpired keys, or in very quick intervals a client can choose to reject the tokens.

 TODO: Can client's flag bad server practices?